infi-nl/coding-dojo-neo4j-graph-database/README.md

 **Query by label**

 Besides properties, nodes can have labels.
 These are a bit similar to table names in a sql database.
-We can use them categorize the different entities in our database.
+We can use them to categorize the different entities in our database.
 For instance:

 ```
 MATCH (p:Person)-->(b:Book)
 RETURN p,b
 ```

-This will return all relationships between persons and books.
+This will return all nodes of label Person that have a relationship with nodes of label Book.

 **Query by relationship**

 We know how to query relationships between certain object now.
-But we've no clue what the nature of this relationship is.
+But we've got no clue what the nature of this relationship is.
 Fortunately we can also specify the type of relationship in our query.

 ```
-MATCH (p:Person)-[:LOVES]->(m:Movie)
+MATCH (p:Person)-[:REVIEWED]->(m:Movie)
 RETURN p,m
 ```

 OR

 ```
-MATCH (p:Person)-[:HATES]->(m:Movie)
+MATCH (p:Person)-[:ACTED_IN]->(m:Movie)
 RETURN p,m
 ```

 **Summary**

 All this new syntax might be a bit overwhelming.
 But it's just syntax, so don't worry!
-Here's a neat little picture which summerizes the basic elements of cypher query. _Make sure you understand all aspects before you continue_ and feel free to ask us for extra explanation.
+Here's a neat little picture which summarizes the basic elements of cypher query. _Make sure you understand all aspects before you continue_ and feel free to ask us for extra explanation.
 ![cypher-example](cypher-example.png)

 ## Try it yourself

 Let's get our hands dirty now!
-Open a new movie db sandbox on [sandbox environment](https://sandbox.neo4j.com/).
+Open a new Movies sandbox on [sandbox environment](https://sandbox.neo4j.com/).

 This is a simple graph database filled with some example data to get us started.